 Found in beans, peas, chickpeas, oat bran, fruits and lentils.
 Soluble fiber stays as a gel inside the digestive system and is thought to reduce cholesterol levels in the blood and delay entry of sugar into the blood stream.

-Pluses are an excellent source of potassium which contributes to a regular heart beat, regulates transfer of nutrients to cells, controls water balance and helps regulate blood pressure.
-Recommended: Now Foods Potassium Citrate Caps.
+Pulses are an excellent source of potassium which contributes to a regular heart beat, regulates transfer of nutrients to cells, controls water balance and helps regulate blood pressure.

 Super B Complex Tablets

 Pulses are good sources of niacin, thiamin, pantothenic acid and pyridoxine, necessary for healthy brain and nerve cells, for normal functioning of the skin, nerves and digestive system in the chemical reactions of the amino acids and proteins.

 Pulses are good sources of vegetable protein which must be combined with a complementary protein to become a complete protein containing the nine essential amino acids.
 Beans and Lentils, when combined with nuts, seeds, rice or grains fulfill the requirement of a complete protein.
 Protein is required by the body for enzymes, antibodies, transport vehicles, cellular pumps, tendons, ligaments, scars, cores of bone and teeth, filaments of hair, materials of nails and more.

 Mix 1/2 cup canned lentils, rinsed and drained, with 1/4 cup each chopped tomato, chopped cucumber and chopped red onion.
 Add 2 tablespoons red wine vinegar and 1 tablespoon canola oil.
 Sprinkle with 1/4 cup crumbled feta cheese and 2 teaspoons dried oregano.
 Total calories are 383.